Tommie Experts taps into the knowledge of St. Thomas faculty and staff to help us better understand topical events, trends and the world in general.

 In general, defunding means to allocate funds more proportionate according to the needs of the community.
 That means we might need to decrease the funding for policing to increase the funding for mental health services, reducing homelessness, increasing job programs and adding more programs for youth.
 If people are hanging around and being enticed to engage in criminal behavior, usually that means they don't have anywhere to go or things to do.
 In general, that's what defunding can mean.

 Defunding doesn't mean that you don't fund the police department, it means you're taking a closer look to see how you allocate those resources.
 Words such as defunding, dismantling and abolishing policing will generate conversations on the role of policing in society, but once you move beyond the headlines, there’s still going to be a space for policing no matter what the catchphrase says.
 Using my sociologist lens, if you don't eradicate poverty, unemployment, addiction, homelessness – all of those push factors that drive people into crime, people are going to figure out how to survive and in some cases that's going to be through criminal activities.

-As a person of color and as someone who teachers and trains law enforcement, what was your reaction to the killing of George Floyd?
+As a person of color and as someone who teaches and trains law enforcement, what was your reaction to the killing of George Floyd?